TeenNick: Programming history

 Nick Cannon's on-air role as chairman of the network ended after TeenNick Top 10 was canceled in March 2018.
 This was the last series produced by Cannon's company, NCredible Entertainment, for the network.
-In July 2020, Cannon was fired from all roles at ViacomCBS due to anti-Semitic statements, though later returned after making several apologies and amends for his behavior.
+In July 2020, Cannon was fired from all roles at ViacomCBS due to antisemitic statements, though later returned after making several apologies and amends for his behavior.

 NickRewind

 NickRewind was TeenNick's late-night programming block dedicated to Nickelodeon's former programs, mainly from the 1990s.
 Originally launched on July 25, 2011, as The '90s Are All That, NickRewind operated in much the similar way as Nick at Nite, which serves as a separate identity for the overnight programming on Nickelodeon, though NickRewind was not considered its own network in Nielsen ratings due to targeting the same demographic as TeenNick.
 After relaunching as The Splat in 2015, the block expanded to include programming from the 1980s to early-mid 2000s.
 The block was closed on January 31, 2022.